AxelFougues/Biomagnet-Leap-Motion-Haptic-Engine/README.md

 # Biomagnet-Leap-Motion-Haptic-Engine
-A Unity demonstration of haptic feedback when interacting with virtual objects.
-Using biomagnet stimulation and Leap Motions hand tracking.
+A Unity package for biomagnet-based haptic feedback from virtual objects.
+Using biomagnet stimulation through stereo audio channels and a Leap Motion for precise hand tracking.

+### Requirements
+- [Leap Motion Controller 2](https://leap2.ultraleap.com/products/leap-motion-controller-2/) with the proper software instlled.
+- Unity 2022.3